Park Board OKs Minnehaha Off-Leash Dog Park fencing plan to restrict access

-The project would fence off areas that technically aren’t a part of the sprawling dog park but have been used that way for decades.
-The Minneapolis Park Board is set to vote Tuesday.
+The Minneapolis Park Board approved the project, which would fence off areas that technically aren’t a part of the sprawling dog park but have been used that way for decades.

 The Minnesota Star Tribune

-The rambling forest trails and Mississippi River beaches that most people consider part of the Minnehaha Off-leash Dog Park are poised to shrink next year as the Minneapolis Park Board and the National Park Service install fencing meant to formalize its legal boundaries.
+The rambling forest trails and Mississippi River beaches that most people consider part of the Minnehaha Off-Leash Dog Park are poised to shrink next year as the Minneapolis Park and Recreation Board and the National Park Service (NPS) install fencing meant to formalize its legal boundaries.

-The proposal, which would sever the dog park from most of the beaches where dogs currently tumble and swim, has polarized park users ahead of this week’s Park Board meeting, when commissioners are expected to vote on the concept.
+The proposal, which would sever the dog park from a large segment of the beaches where dogs currently play, has polarized park users ahead of this week’s Park Board (MPRB) meeting, when commissioners approved it without a public hearing.

-Located in the Minnehaha Regional Park along the Minneapolis side of the river, the sprawling dog park is the largest in the city and the only one located on a beach.
+Located in Minnehaha Regional Park along the Minneapolis side of the river, the sprawling dog park is the largest in the city and the only one on a waterfront.
 It’s also the only Minneapolis dog park that isn’t completely fenced in.
 As a result, some dogs over the years have found their way out through the woods and into traffic.
-Many dog owners weighing in online seem to approve of finally building a fence that would safely contain their pets.
+Many dog owners approve of finally building a fence that would safely contain their pets.

 “I don’t want to diminish the fact that they are doing a lot of improvements to the actual dog park property,” said park user Arik Van Asten.
 “But they are drastically changing the use of the overall space.”

-Park Commissioner Steffanie Musich, whose district includes the Minnehaha Off-leash Dog Park, said the fencing project is largely being undertaken at the request of the National Park Service, which owns the land along the Mississippi River.
+Musich, whose district includes the Minnehaha Off-Leash Dog Park, said the fencing project is largely being undertaken at the request of NPS, which manages certain land along the Mississippi River.

-“Installation of fencing in the dog park area is an effort to be good neighbors to adjacent property owners who have different leash rules and prevent off-leash dogs from entering their property,” she said in a statement.
+“Installation of fencing in the dog park area is an effort to be good neighbors to adjacent property owners who have different leash rules and prevent off-leash dogs from entering their property,” Musich said in a statement Monday.
 “MPRB does not own or manage the land outside where the fencing is being proposed, and has been requested to better demarcate the rules and manage access.”

 Legal boundaries vs. actual use

 Contrary to popular use, the actual area of the dog park is contained to a 6.6-acre triangular chunk in the southeast corner of the total area where park users currently let their dogs roam off-leash.
-The National Park Service owns land along the river, the U.S. Department of Veterans Affairs owns adjacent land to the west and the Minnesota Historical Society owns the land to the south.
+NPS owns or manages some land along the river, the U.S. Department of Veterans Affairs owns adjacent land to the west and the Minnesota Historical Society controls the land to the south, where a pointy beach now serves as a popular rumble zone for dogs

-“We understand that that dog park users would be upset with the addition of a fence, and so what we were wanting to do is formalize the rest of the MPRB-owned area as off-leash space, which is how it’s been used through time,” said HejlStone.
+“We understand that dog park users would be upset with the addition of a fence, and so what we were wanting to do is formalize the rest of the MPRB-owned area as off-leash space, which is how it’s been used through time,” said HejlStone on Monday.
 “But we are intending to cut off access to land that is not owned and maintained by MPRB because those landowners don’t want off-leash dogs on their property.”

-A Change.org petition to “Save Minnehaha Dog Park” is quickly gaining steam, with more than 800 signatures gathered in four days.
+A Change.org petition to “Save Minnehaha Dog Park” is quickly gaining steam, with more than 1,300 signatures gathered in five days.

 “For 30-plus years people have had access to this and the beach, and we’re talking generations of dog owners and dogs,” said petition organizer Michelle Garens.
 “It feels really not very transparent, like they were kind of doing the bare minimum of posting, and it wasn’t really clear what was being given up. ...
 We really haven’t heard from those landowners or had an opportunity to express our point of view.”

-The full Park Board will meet Tuesday at 5 p.m. to decide whether to approve the fencing plan without a public hearing.
-Park officials had been determined earlier that a minimal amount of public engagement would be required because it’s a decision based on “technical, operational or safety constraints only,” over a project thought to “not result in a change in the type, location or extent of the current facility or service.”
+Park officials had determined earlier that a minimal amount of public engagement would be required because it’s a decision based on “technical, operational or safety constraints only,” over a project thought to “not result in a change in the type, location or extent of the current facility or service.”

 If approved, the fencing project would be scheduled for completion this fall at an estimated cost of $70,000.
-About $55,000 of it is coming from a National Park Service grant.
+About $55,000 of it is coming from a NPS grant.
 While some dog park users have suggested that the fence money be spent on other social priorities like housing support and food security, federal park funds and Minneapolis Park Board funds are designated for park improvements.

 “I just feel like bringing fencing in and cordoning off stuff is just a real slap in the face,” he said.
 “It says to me that the people involved in making this decision are really unaware of that culture, and how valuable it is to the very large group of residents who use it.”